Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-01.md

 The goal is to produce something that shows your skills.

 - Breakout - This is a JavaScript implementation of the arcade game Breakout
-- Custom/Contractor Project with React - This will be web site built with React and is open to your own ideas and input.
+- Custom/Contractor Project with React - This will be a web site built with React and is open to your ideas and input.

 ## Class 1 - Breakout tutorial